AnggaR96s/Reforestation/README.md

-## I went to the zoo the other day, there was only one dog in it.
-It was a shitzu.
+## My boss told me to have a good day... so I went home.